py-why/causaltune/notebooks/README.md

 Those include
    - [Default:] use a dummy estimator.
-   - Letting AutoML fit the propoensity model,
+   - Letting AutoML fit the propensity model,
    - supply a custom sklearn-compatible prediction model,
    - supply an array of custom propensities to treat.